root-foundation/root/tokens/@homan.md

 This page is the source of truth for my personal token, and this agreement, until we officially launch this token on RootNet.
 This page is version controlled and you can [inspect](https://github.com/root-foundation/root/blob/main/tokens/%40homan.md) any changes (with timestamps) via public version history.
 Every edit is traceable.

+I want to be clear: I am **deeply incentivized to act reasonably and honorably**.
+I plan to be in the arena until I die.
+Shortchanging shareholders would damage my reputation and cost me far more than doing right by you.
+I intend to build a brand where anyone who places belief in me,  **especially those who believed in me early: you**, comes out *significantly* better for it.
+And because every transaction and edit is recorded on-chain, the world can transparently inspect my actions.
+This system itself forces me to remain accountable.

+Onward and upward.

 ---

 ## Questions